-Prior to the completion of this offering, we intend to enter into a new employment letter with Bryan Leach, our Chief Executive Officer and President.
-The employment letter will not have a specific term and will provide that Mr. Leach's employment is at-will.
-Mr. Leach's base salary is currently \$375,000 and will be increased to (i) \$550,000 upon the date of effectiveness of the registration statement of which this prospectus forms a part and (ii) annually by at least 5% as a cost-of-living adjustment.
+We have entered into a new employment letter with Bryan Leach, our Chief Executive Officer and President.
+The employment letter does not have a specific term and provides that Mr. Leach's employment is at-will.
+Mr. Leach's base salary is currently \$430,000 and, pursuant to his new employment letter, was increased to \$523,000 upon the date of effectiveness of the registration statement of which this prospectus forms a part.
 Mr. Leach's current annual on-target bonus opportunity is 100% of his base salary.